For many a new bride in the Eighties, recipes from The Silver Palate Cookbook were among the most exotic we had ever prepared.

-Add all of the ingredients into the oven-proof pot in which you will be cooking the chicken.
-I use a Dutch oven such as Les Creuset.
+Add all of the ingredients into an oven-proof pot.
+I use a Dutch oven such as this one from Les Creuset.

-Add chicken, stir until all of the chicken pieces are well-coated with marinade.
-Cover and put in the refrigerator for at least 4 hours to marinate.
-The chicken can marinate for up to 30 hours.
-Toss ingredients occasionally.
-About an hour before you plan to cook the chicken, remove the pot fridge and allow to come to room temperature.
+Add chicken, stir until chicken pieces are well-coated with marinade.
+Cover and put in the refrigerator for up to 30 hours tossing occasionally.
+About an hour before you plan to cook the chicken, remove from fridge and allow to come to room temperature.

 Preheat oven to 350º.

 Cook for 45 minutes for boneless chicken or an hour for bone-in.
-About halfway through the cooking time, open the oven and stir the chicken.
-Remove pot from oven and let rest until time to serve.
+About halfway through the cooking time, open the oven and stir the chicken to evenly coat it with juices and marinade.
+Remove from oven and let rest until time to serve.

-I was all set to post my recipe with the modifications when … my husband said the only thing that could make this recipe better would be to use boneless, skinless thighs.
+I was all set to post my recipe with the modifications when my husband said, “The only thing that could make this recipe better would be to use boneless, skinless thighs.”
 Arghh!
 Seasoned cooks know how much flavor bones bring to a broth.
-I didn’t know if I could go that far in changing the recipe.
-I was reticent but curious, so I made two versions for dinner one night; one with boneless thighs and one with bone-in.
+I was reticent but curious, so I made two versions for dinner one night, one with bones in and one with bones out.
 I invited family over for dinner and had them try both versions.

-The verdict was tied until early the next morning when I received this vote from my friend, Corabel Shofner who was already on the road for the book tour for her fabulous YA (young adult) novel, Almost Paradise.
+The verdict was tied until early the next morning when I received this vote, in a text, from my friend, Corabel Shofner, who was already back on tour for her fabulous YA (young adult) novel, Almost Paradise.